Port Aransas, Texas was once known as the “Tarpon Capital of the World” from 1920-1940

 Tagged tarpon are also given a conventional (or spaghetti) tag near the dorsal fin.
 These tags have a unique ID number and the telephone number for our program.
 You can call or submit the information here, to report the tag number, fish length, fish girth, and location were the tarpon was caught.
 Recapture information from anglers helps fill in movement pattern gaps that may be missed by acoustic receivers.

 Figure 4.
-Initial tagging locations (yellow star) and receiver detection locations (black circles) of three tagged tarpon, indicating a fall southern migration.
+Initial tagging locations (yellow star) and receiver detection locations (black circles) of three tagged tarpon indicating a fall southern migration, and one tarpon displaying a return spring northern migration.

-As of February 2020, three tagged tarpon have been detected by acoustic receivers from the Coastal Array.
+As of October 2020, 22 tarpon have been tagged along the Texas and Louisiana coasts.
+Currently, five tagged tarpon have been detected by acoustic receivers from the Coastal Array, with three of the more interesting migrations tracks shown in Figure 4.
 Tarpon "8616" and "8618" were tagged in October of 2018 near Galveston.
 After a year of no detections, tarpon "8616" was detected off the coast of Corpus Christi in October of 2019 and then again off the coast of South Padre Island in November of 2019.
-Tarpon "8618" was also detected a year later near Matagorda Bay.
+Tarpon "8618" was also detected a year later near Matagorda Bay in October 2019 and then again off the coast of Corpus Christi in November 2019.
 The other individual, tarpon "6213", was tagged in September of 2019 near Galveston.
 Two months after being tagged, tarpon "6213", was detected off the coast of South Padre Island around the same time as tarpon "8616".
-The observed pathway of these individuals demonstrates a fall southern migration along the Texas coast (Figure 4).
+In the summer of 2020, tarpon "6213" was detected moving north from North Padre Island to Port Aransas on the same day.
+The observed pathways of these individuals demonstrate a fall southern migration along the Texas coast, with tarpon "6213" exhibiting a return spring northern migration.